 The state has used growth as a component of its state rankings and district assessments but proficiency (test scores) plays a larger role.
 The state recently launched its own new “dashboard” of school achievement that allows for comparisons with other districts that have similar demographics.

 “Parents told us they would like comparison data,” said Jan Ellis, a spokeswoman for the Michigan Department of Education.

 Just east of Adrian in the south-central part of Michigan, Ryan Rowe is familiar with the challenges of poverty.

 As superintendent of the Madison schools of Lenawee County, he leads a district in which a fifth of families live in poverty, fewer than 1 in 10 parents have a college degree (statewide it’s 28.3 percent), and the median household income was $35,577 – just two-thirds as the state median.

-Despite the hurdles, Rowe’s district saw its third graders rise from testing a half-grade below average to a half-grade above by third grade – a remarkable pace Rowe attributes to maximizing their time with students.
+Despite the hurdles, Rowe’s district saw its third graders rise from testing a half-grade below average to a half-grade above by eighth grade – a remarkable pace Rowe attributes to maximizing their time with students.

 “We don’t waste a half hour,” he said.

 He said Madison, where all 1,600 students, from kindergarten to 12th grade, are under the same roof, uses a team approach where literacy is a priority, along with rigor, innovation and personal attention.